Intestinal Transplant Q & A with Ruy Cruz, Jr., MD, PhD

 In every case, early referral is the most important consideration.
 “The sooner we see the patient, the sooner we can take action.
 Ideally, we can intervene before pancreatic or liver disease becomes an additional cause for concern,” says Dr. Cruz.

-To learn more about the latest developments in the field, visit the UPMC Intestinal Rehabilitation and Transplantation Center.
+To learn more about the latest developments in the field, visit the Gastrointestinal Rehabilitation and Transplant Program at UPMC.